 Income drawdown is where your pension fund is invested, from which you can cash in part of the fund on a regular basis as your income.
 You should explore your options with a financial adviser, as it is not as safe as an annuity, relying on the stock market.
-You might wish to amend your income to meet the needs of different phases of your retirement, for instance, you might want to withdraw a bigger income in their first few years of retirement when fit and healthy than you might require in your 80s and 90s.
+You have the flexibility to tailor your income to different phases of your retirement, for instance, you might want to withdraw a bigger income in their first few years of retirement when fit and healthy than you might require in your 80s and 90s.
 It could prove more profitable if the markets do well, and there could be savings left to pass on when you die.

-Eric’s cousin Ernie, who’s also 60 and is fit and well, is going for the income drawdown option to provide for his future.
+Eric’s cousin Ernie is also 60 and is fit and well, and has opted for the income drawdown option to provide for his future.
 He also takes £30,000 of his £150,000 pension pot up-front tax-free and invests the remaining £120,000.

-For his projection** he chose a “moderate” portfolio with 10% in cash accounts, 40% securing fixed interest and 50% on the stock market, paying him £5,399 a year (the same as his cousin) with a 4% growth to cover inflation.
+For his projection** he chose a “moderate” risk portfolio with 10% in cash accounts, 40% securing fixed interest and 50% on the stock market, paying him £5,399 a year (the same as his cousin) with a 4% growth to cover inflation.
 The projection (which assumes “middle” investment growth) estimates he’ll run out of money after year 27 of retirement as he has drawn on the fund and his capital each year.
 However, if he had died before then, he would have been able to pass what was left in the investments to his family, unlike with the annuity option.